Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

-It is a fact that without trying to save and without depriving myself anything, I spent a whole night out with just 80 PLN.
+It is a fact that without trying to save and without depriving myself of anything, I spent a whole night out with just 80 PLN.
 Which is less than 20 euros.

 Note that I traveled using Taxi (Hm, Taxify is the cheapest comfortable transport option in Warsaw) and I live around 10 KM far away from the center.

 I had 2 Taxify rides, one was late after 02:00 in the morning and paid only 36 PLN (9 euro) for both.

 Paid in Total 25 euro for a night out.

-Of course, buying the beers in Zabka instead of the bar was going to cost me 4 euro.
+Of course, buying the beers in Zabka instead of the bar was going to cost me 4 euros.
 Also if I was eating Kebab instead of the burger it was going to cost me only 3 euro.

 I remember last time I was in Cyprus and I was out with my cousin.
 We haven't been to any special place.
 I was only drinking beers and I haven't paid anything for transport.
 That night cost me 85 euros.

 The frugal traveler can cut loose here and live in nice hotels and eat in decent restaurants.

 2. The climate is much better

-Whatever you use, except that you need to pay much money for this, it doesn't keep the hot at all.
+Whatever you use, except that you need to pay a lot of money for this, it doesn't keep the hot at all.
 The most ways of heating a house in Cyprus are unhealthy as well.

 Here at least you have a warm house and you do not have to dress in a jacket at home.

 I can't forget the cold nights that you need to take a shower.
 Freezing in your own home.
 The cold was passing through the bones and there was no way to get and stay warm the whole night.